Autopush for RADIUS

 - Okta VPN integrations supported by RADIUS

-Before you begin, you must complete the following four steps.
+Before you begin, complete the following:

 Implement either an Okta VPN (using RADIUS) or the Okta Generic RADIUS App in your Okta Preview test environment.
 See RADIUS Integrations for a complete list of integrations.

 - Configure an app-based sign on policy for the application to require MFA on authentication.